dhall-lang/dhall-lang/standard/function-check.md

 # Function check

-The function check governs which types of functions that our pure type system permits.
+The function check governs the types of functions that our pure type system permits.
 This is based on [CCω][ccw] with only three universes:

 * `Type` is an impredicative universe at the bottom of the hierarchy